 Here’s your new favorite sweet and salty oatmeal cookie: Butterscotch Cowboy Cookies.
 My family constantly begs for these cookies, and we adore every bite!
 These nuggets of caramel and butterscotch flavors can be soft and chewy or buttery and crisp, depending on how you bake them.
-Either way, they are at their best when served with an ice cold glass of milk.

 Please Note: We do use referral and affiliate links here for products and services that Chef Alli loves and recommends.

 Howdy!
 Chef Alli Here.
 Let’s Get You Cookin’….Shall We?? 🙂

 So this is it.
 These cookies are my family’s absolute favorite cookie….even more so than peanut butter cookies and Snickerdoodles.